hcssmith/plan9.drv/readme.md

 runs Build in dir then run based on project type i.e. nix => nix run

-## Fmt
+## Fmt DONE
-call correct formatter on file
+call correct formatter on file or dir

 ## Git
 Launch a text window, attach to event,